wearebraid/be.camp/README.md

 $ npm run generate:local
 ```

+Note that `npm run dev` hosts on 0.0.0.0.
+Edit `HOST` in package.json to adjust this behavior (e.g. to 127.0.0.1).

 ## 3rd-Party APIs
 This iteration of the beCamp website pulls data from [ButterCMS](https://buttercms.com) and [Airtable](https://airtable.com) to populate site content.
 For API access, you can message `@andrew` in the `#becamp` channel on [Cville Slack](http://bit.ly/slack-cville).